 1. Height.
 This is a new standard that limits all detached covered accessory structures in the single dwelling zones to a 20 foot height limit.
 Current standards allow detached structures to be built up to the base zone height limit (30-35 feet depending on zone) while the accessory dwelling unit (ADU) height regulation limits detached ADUs to 18-feet.
 These two standards create barriers to converting accessory structures from one use to an ADU, because the existing structure doesn't meet the shorter ADU height limit.
 Members of the Accessory Structures Focus Group who design and build ADUs suggested that a two foot height increase (from 18 ft. to 20 ft.) would result in better design and more flexibility for two-story structures.
 Reducing the height of other accessory structures (from 30/35 ft. to 20 ft.) will ensure detached structures in back yards are not out of scale with the house.
-By creating one standard for all detached covered accessory structure is less likely to exceed the height of the house.
+By creating one standard for all detached covered accessory structures, these conflicts are alleviated, and the overall height of a detached covered accessory structure is less likely to exceed the height of the house.